The site

 The work will be accompanied by a cultural and educational program.
 The participants will visit other Jewish heritage sites in Görlitz in Germany, Liberec in Czech Republic and Sieniawka in Poland.
 They will learn about the cultural specifics of the border region of Germany, Poland, and Czech Republic.
 The participants would also have the opportunity to interact with locals, talk to them about their work and ask questions.
 There will also be an exchange with young members of the Jewish community Dresden on Jewish life in Germany today.

-The project will take place from July, 18th, till July, 31st, 2021, and is jointly organised by Hillersche Villa and European Heritage Volunteers.
+The project was jointly organised by Hillersche Villa and European Heritage Volunteers.